Apple does not allow its company to develop a security app specifically for iOS devices

 In addition, Apple already checks these applications for malware, as well as other harmful threats.
 If in case malware was found, Apple will quickly remove it from the App Store and have this installed application deleted for security.

 Your Safari browser also has the feature “fraudulent website warning," which is also referred to as an anti-phishing filter.
-In case you end up on a website that tricks you to provide your personal information, may it be a fraudulent website in the image of your bank’s online banking page that will give you a warning.
+In case you end up on a website that tricks you into providing your personal information, may it be a fraudulent website in the image of your bank’s online banking page that will give you a warning.

-Given that these ‘security apps’ wouldn’t function like your typical antivirus software, it is normal to wonder exactly what they do exactly.
+Given that these ‘security apps’ wouldn’t function like your typical antivirus software, it is reasonable to wonder precisely what they do exactly.
 If you would notice in their names, these applications are named with ‘Mobile Security’.
 And if you know Apple too well, the company wouldn’t just name their software with the word ‘antivirus’ in it.

 iPhone apps for security often have features that help protect you against malware, and antitheft features like the Find My iPhone app.
 In addition, you may also find apps named ‘media vault’ that effectively lets your photos stay hidden and can only be unlocked via a password.